ALL SAINTS, PETHAM

 SERVICE SCHEDULE

 Holy Communion is offered at Petham on the 1st Sunday at 9.30am.
-On the 3rd Sunday there is an informal Family Service at 11 am.
-On the 5th Sunday a United Benefice Service is held at 10:30 am at one of the 8 churches in the Wye Group.
+On the 3rd Sunday there is an informal Family Service at 11 am (except in August when we take a break!)
+On the 5th Sunday a United Benefice Service is held at 10:30 am at one of the 10 churches in the Wye Group.
 The pattern of services may change to accommodate holidays and other special events.
+Petham is part of the Stone Street Group of churches within the Wye Benefice.
+Thinking of a wedding at All Saints'?
+This church can comfortably accommodate 150 people.

 GROUP SERVICE